 To quote black feminist Alice Walker:

-For David P. Eburne: the term outsider is less a category or type than a provocation: it induces contemporary spectators to judge works individually rather than blindly heeding the prevailing wind emitted by the Establishment”
+For Jonathan P. Eburne: the term outsider is less a category or type than a provocation: it induces contemporary spectators to judge works individually rather than blindly heeding the prevailing wind emitted by the Establishment.

 For Ahmed, to change the academy we must occupy the position of the killjoy, someone who is willing not to shy away from problems.
 In effect, to be an “outsider-within” is to be a killjoy.
 It requires us to defy all that is said to be tradition, to be familiar, to be meritocratic.
 It requires us to defy the academy itself.

 But with this, we must look after ourselves and do this on our own terms.
 As Dean Atta says on coming out: